VijayRod/demo/ai/gpu-controller-kaito.md

 ## Table of Contents

 - Workspace and machine controllers
-- How the AI model affects the workspace and machine resources
+- How the AI model spec affects the workspace and machine resources
 - Kaito model images in a public repo
 - More